-Additionally, the bill amends Section 171.212(a) to clarify the definition of "qualified research expense" and requires entities to file amended reports if there are changes due to audits or adjustments.
-It also repeals Section 151.3182 and Subchapter M of Chapter 171, while ensuring that any tax liabilities and unused credits under these provisions remain enforceable until their expiration dates.
-The new provisions will apply to reports due on or after January 1, 2026, and entities that received exemptions under the repealed section will not be eligible for credits under the new subchapter, ensuring a smooth transition to the new tax framework.
+Additionally, the bill amends Section 171.212(a) of the Tax Code to clarify the definition of "qualified research expense" and modifies the conditions under which taxable entities must file amended reports due to changes in their taxable margin or qualified research expenses.
+It repeals Section 151.3182 and Subchapter M of Chapter 171, while ensuring that any tax liabilities and unused credits accrued under these provisions remain enforceable.
+The new provisions will apply only to reports due after the effective date of the Act, set for January 1, 2026, and entities that received exemptions under the repealed section during the relevant reporting period will not be eligible for credits under the new subchapter.

 Senate Committee Report: Tax Code 171.212 (Tax Code 171)